 After staying a night in the attic of a former border station (‘Altes Zollhaus’) I had this great view from my room early in the morning.
 There was a kind of silence in the scenery.
 Only a rooster crewed from time to time.

-At Deutschkreutz Castle (Schloss Deutschkreutz) I had a guided tour by owner Anton Lehmden.
-Artist Anton Lehmden is member of the Vienna School of Fantastic Realism and is presenting many of his works in the rooms of the castle.
+At Deutschkreutz Castle (Schloss Deutschkreutz), I had a guided tour by its owner Anton Lehmden.
+He is a member of the Vienna School of Fantastic Realism.
+You find many of his works in the rooms of the castle.

 Painting lessons at Lockenhaus Castle

-After taking a lesson in making Latte Art I did it again: Making art with coffee.
-At Lockenhaus Castle I took a class in painting with coffee and gold run by the Austrian artist Stefanie Moro.
+After taking a lesson in Latte Art, I did it again: Making art with coffee.
+At Lockenhaus Castle, I took a class in painting with coffee and gold run by the Austrian artist Stefanie Moro.
+I “klimt” the Iron Maiden I saw in the castle vault.

 Are there vampires at Lockenhaus Castle?

-Lockenhaus Castle houses a breeding place for bats and an interesting exhibition about these animals.
+Lockenhaus Castle houses a breeding place for bats and a thought-provoking exhibition about these animals.
 One of us even saw a bat in her room.
-Well, some of us joked it could also had been a vampire.
+Well, some of us joked it could also have been a vampire.
 Bah!
 There are no vampires!

 Room Elisabeth at Lockenhaus Castle

-At Lockenhaus Castle I stayed at the room ‘Elisabeth’.
-Whereas the room was old fashioned furnitured, the bathroom was pretty modern.
-It was a corner room so I had a great view of the place Lockenhaus and parts of the castle itself.
+At Lockenhaus Castle, I stayed in the room “Elisabeth”.
+Whereas the room was old-fashioned furnished, the bathroom was pretty modern.
+It was a corner room, so I had a great view of the place of Lockenhaus and parts of the castle itself.